dixonaws/alexa_hackathon/README.md

 of this session is to take a "200-level" dive into microservice design by creating an Alexa skill and accompanying API.
 We'll use Lambda, API Gateway, DynamoDB, IAM, and Alexa to demonstrate this.
 Both teams are encouraged to track lessons learned throughout the day by posting a stickynote to the parking lot.
+Each participant should create their own API and Alexa skill.
+During the integration, we'll combine the API with a single Alexa skill that uses multiple intents to call each API endpoint.

 > If you have established an AWS account within the last 12 months, then this lab will be in the free tier.
 Otherwise, costs are anticipated to be less than $5